 - licensed nurses and practitioners.

 ESA letters are available either online or in person.
-If you are seeing a licensed healthcare professional for emotional or mental concerns, you can inquire with them about whether an ESA is right for your treatment.
+If you are seeing a licensed healthcare professional in person for emotional or mental health concerns, you can inquire with them about whether an ESA is right for you.
 If you currently have no therapist or your doctor is out of state, you may consult a reputable and legitimate online service.

 Should you decide to use an online ESA service, make sure that you are connected with an LMHP licensed in the State of Nevada.ESA Doctors, est. 2015